kailash-manasarovar/statement/docs/timeline/2024/december.md

 - I always thought he was familiar.
 - I wonder if he believed I'd never remember him due to brain-damage?
 - This guy, now, was he also the same man who said he was an "opera singer" who was at Anita and Matthew Diamond's house with his wife (the statistician) [that time they mentioned the "petrol money"](../2001-to-2010/2006.md#dave-porter-on-guardian-soulmates)?
+- I see him again [in Cauterets in May 2026](../2026/may.md#desas-colleague-in-cauterets).

 ## My Belgian friend says he will help me